 This light-hearted, humorous guide to Alberta is a great intro to this fun-filled province.
 It covers the people, environment, foods, cultures, and history of the region.
 The book is part of the ‘Great Canadian Roadtrip’ series, so you can find inspiration for other provinces too!

-2. “The Great Canadian Bucket-List“, by Robin Esrock
+2. “The Great Canadian Bucket List“, by Robin Esrock

-World traveler Robin Esrock explores all of the best things to explore in Canada.
+World traveller Robin Esrock explores all of the best things to explore in Canada.
 His years of exploring have created a list of food, culture, history and ‘quirky Canadiana’ – including exploring the Badlands of Alberta!
 Robin also has an “Alberta Edition” available only on the Kindle.